YanaLerner10/Memory-logic-game/README.md

 * **Round 5:** Sequence gets longer and more challenging.
 * **Round 10+:** Memory workout mode!

-The project separates logic from presentation: `memory_logic.py` contains the game rules and checks, while `gui_game.py` and `main.py` provide graphical and terminal interfaces respectively.
-Full type hints and readable code make this repo easy to study and extend.

 ---

 ## 🍭 Project Structure